Buying Anime Figures from Japan: Prices, Shipping & Where to Find Deals

 - ZenMarket:Best for Yahoo Auctions bidding. ¥300 per item commission.
 Their bidding interface is actually easier than Yahoo Auctions itself.

-I use Tenso for Amazon Japan orders and ZenMarket for Yahoo Auctions.
-That covers 95% of what I buy.
+Tenso covers Amazon Japan orders and ZenMarket covers Yahoo Auctions — together they handle about 95% of what most collectors buy.

 Shipping fragile figures safely